Digital plus Humanities

 Link to SOAR, the Scholarly Open Access at Rutgers: https://scholarship.libraries.rutgers.edu/discovery/fulldisplay?context=L&vid=01RUT_INST:ResearchRepository&docid=alma991031628449504646

-This study has been included in the Institute for the Study of Human Rights (ISHR) at Columbia University, as it contributes to the academic study of human rights, the worlds of advocacy and public policy, and education in global issues from an interdisciplinary perspective.
+This study has been featured by the Institute for the Study of Human Rights (ISHR) at Columbia University for its interdisciplinary contribution to human rights, advocacy, public policy, and global education.

 "ISHR was the first academic center in the world to be founded on an interdisciplinary commitment to the study of human rights.
 This remains one of ISHR's most distinctive features.
 We recognize that on a fundamental level, human rights research must transcend traditional academic boundaries, departments, and disciplines, reaching out to the practitioners’ world in the process, to address the ever-increasing complexities of human rights in a globalized world